Mark Brown (footballer, born 1981): Celtic

-With Brown's contract due to expire in the summer of 2007, Inverness CT accepted an undisclosed "six figure" transfer fee from Celtic for the goalkeeper's services in January, rather than risk him leaving on a free transfer at the end of the season.
+With Brown's contract due to expire in the summer of 2007, Inverness Caledonian Thistle accepted an undisclosed "six figure" transfer fee from Celtic for the goalkeeper's services in January, rather than risk him leaving on a free transfer at the end of the season.
 The player joins the list of players to have crossed the Old Firm divide and play for both teams.
 Brown largely served Celtic as a back-up to Artur Boruc, making only 13 league appearances for the club.
 The signings of Dominic Cervi and Łukasz Załuska pushed Brown down Celtic's selection order.

 Hibernian expressed interest in signing Brown during the summer of 2009, but Celtic rejected this approach as they wanted a transfer fee for his services.
 Brown was then loaned instead to fellow SPL side Kilmarnock in September 2009, until January 2010.
 Kilmarnock required cover for the injured Alan Combe; Brown played in 14 league matches for the Ayrshire side.